UROM-KTE/frontend-template/readme.md

-# Template for web application projects
+# Template for web application projects in DHTE (dhte-frontend-template)

 ## Used technologies